vsouza/awesome-ios/README.md

 - [nef](https://github.com/bow-swift/nef) - A set of command line tools for Xcode Playground: lets you have compile-time verification of your documentation written as Xcode Playgrounds, generates markdown files, integration with Jekyll for building microsites and Carbon to export code snippets.
 - [Pecker](https://github.com/woshiccm/Pecker) - CodePecker is a tool to detect unused code.
 - [Speculid](https://speculid.com) - generate Image Sets and App Icons from SVG, PNG, and JPEG files
 - [SkrybaMD](https://github.com/robertherdzik/SkrybaMD) - Markdown Documentation generator.
-If your team need easy way to maintain and create documentation, this generator is for you.
+If your team needs an easy way to maintain and create documentation, this generator is for you.
 - [Storyboard -> SwiftUI Converter](https://swiftify.com/#/converter/storyboard2swiftui/) - Storyboard -> SwiftUI Converter is a converter to convert .storyboard and .xib to SwiftUI.

 ## Rapid Development